hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFramework.Tests/GeneratedDocumentation/DetailedListOfSupportedCommands.md

 Detail of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.23.1 on Monday, 16 October 2017 13:13
+## Documentation produced for DelegateDecompiler, version 0.23.1 on Saturday, 28 April 2018 21:03

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework v6.1](http://msdn.microsoft.com/en-us/data/aa937723) (EF).